diku-dk/futhark/docs/language-reference.rst

 ``incremental_flattening_no_outer``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using incremental flattening, do not generalise the "only outer
+When using incremental flattening, do not generate the "only outer
 parallelism" version for this SOAC.

 ``incremental_flattening_no_intra``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using incremental flattening, do not generalise the "intra-group parallelism" version for this SOAC.
+When using incremental flattening, do not generate the "intra-group parallelism" version for this SOAC.

 ``incremental_flattening_only_inner``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using incremental flattening, do not generalise multiple versions
+When using incremental flattening, do not generate multiple versions
 at this level, but do exploit inner parallelism (which may give rise
 to multiple versions)